simma-ezio/Simha_V1/README.md

 # Simha_V1
-# Chatbot NLP Project
+#  NLP Project

 📌 **Project Founder**: Rajasimman M
 📅 **Started On**: April 23, 2025

-This open-source project was initiated by Rajasimman M to explore and build an chatbot using Natural Language Processing (NLP) techniques.
+This open-source project was initiated by Rajasimman M to explore Natural Language Processing (NLP) techniques for understanding skill demands by Industry for job roles.

 The goal is to create a student-collaborative environment where we experiment with open-source tools, models, and conversational AI.